Paul Lendvai

 Paul Lendvai (Lendvai Pál; born 24 August 1929) is a Hungarian-born Austrian author, journalist and political commentator who writes on topics such as Eastern Europe, communism, and antisemitism.

 Early life

-Paul Lendvai was born in Budapest, Hungary on 24 August 1929, to Jewish parents.
+Paul Lendvai was born in Budapest, Hungary on 24 August 1929, to Hungarian-Jewish parents.
 At the age of 15, he was arrested by the Nazis during the German occupation of Hungary, but survived with the help of a Swiss Schutzpass.
 Lendvai began his journalism career writing for social democratic newspapers in Hungary.
 Due to increasing political pressure following the Hungarian Revolution, he immigrated to Vienna, Austria, in 1957, where he continued his work.

 Career

 Hungary

-Lendvai worked as a journalist during Hungary's Rákosi era (1947-1956), writing for Szabad Nép and serving as chief of foreign reporting at the Hungarian news agency, Magyar Távirati Iroda (MTI).
+Lendvai worked as a journalist during Hungary's Rákosi era (1947–1956), writing for Szabad Nép and serving as chief of foreign reporting at the Hungarian news agency, Magyar Távirati Iroda (MTI).

 In 1957, he immigrated to Vienna via Prague and Warsaw.